envoyproxy/envoy-perf/salvo/README.md

 ## Example Control Documents

-The control document defines the data needed to excute a benchmark.
+The control document defines the data needed to execute a benchmark.
 At the moment, the fully dockerized benchmark is the only one supported.
 This benchmark discoveres user supplied tests for execution and uses docker images to run the tests.
-In the exampple below, the user supplied tests files are located in `/home/ubuntu/nighthawk_tests` and are mapped to a volume in the docker container.
+In the example below, the user supplied tests files are located in `/home/ubuntu/nighthawk_tests` and are mapped to a volume in the docker container.

 To run the benchmark, create a file with the following example contents: